ishami-i/book-notes-vault/README.md

 It stores your data locally (using `localStorage`), so your notes remain private, persistent, and offline-ready.

 ---
+## deployed link
+here, it's the link to the website https://ishami-i.github.io/book-notes-vault/

+---
 ## 🖼️ Live Demo

-how to use repo after runing it on local is like this https://youtu.be/TxmEhCZrgUY
+How to use repo after running it on local is like this https://youtu.be/TxmEhCZrgUY

 ---